 The Music Selection Process

-1. Make a rough list of how many songs you think you'll need for your ceremony (more on that below)
+1. Once you have an idea of the flow of your ceremony, make a rough list of how many songs you think you'll need. (more on that below)

 2. Decide what vibe you want your wedding to have.
 What do you want the atmosphere to feel like?
 Do you want your ceremony to have a traditional feel of elegant, classical songs?
 Do you want your cocktail hour to have a fun, upbeat feel with modern tunes?
 There is no wrong choice!
 Go with what feels true to who YOU are!

-4. Email us your final selections and that's it!
+4. After you've chosen your songs, fill out the form here with your selections!
 We like to have the song list finalized at least 4 weeks in advance, or longer if we need to learn tunes that aren't already in our repertoire list.

 How many songs should I choose?

 Prelude The prelude is a full half hour of music, which is typically 8-10 songs.
 We understand that choosing that many songs can be daunting, so we are happy to put together a set list for you that will complement your genre preferences.

 Seating of the Family Many people like to choose a special song to be played here, but if you are only having a couple of family members being seated, we often recommend that they be seated either during the prelude, or during the bridal party song in order to keep the ceremony flowing as smoothly as possible.
 Less song changes can help everything feel more congruent.